Builders FirstSource, Inc.

 What are the main risks of holding BLDR?

-Of course.
-Based on the provided information, here is a professional risk assessment for holding BLDR stock, ordered by importance.
+Based on the provided information, here are the key risks of holding BLDR stock, ordered by importance:

 What is the price forecast for BLDR in 2026?